-In October 2019, 1000 randomly selected residents will receive the biennial stormwater survey with their monthly utility bill.
+In October 2019, 1000 randomly selected residents received the biennial stormwater survey with their monthly utility bill.
 This will be the fifth iteration of the survey.
 This community assessment will be used to measure effectiveness of City stormwater program elements.

-In 2019 the City will continue to provide opportunities for citizens to provide feedback on stormwater issues.
+In 2020 the City will continue to provide opportunities for citizens to provide feedback on stormwater issues.
 In April a draft version of the SWMP Plan Update will be posted on the City website and a notification requesting public comments will be publicized.
 An open house may also be held to provide a chance for the public to ask questions and provide input to City staff about the SWMP Plan Update.
 After collecting and discussing the Public's comments and suggestions, City staff will make any necessary changes to the SWMP Plan and by May 31 will post the final version on the City website.

-In 2019 the existing program for Public Involvement and Participation will continue in accordance with S5.B.2 of the 2014-2019 Permit.
-Planning and implementation of compliance strategies for the new 2019-2014 Permit will begin when the new permit is issued in July 2019, in order to meet all requirements therein.
+In 2020 the existing program for Public Involvement and Participation will continue in accordance with S5.B.2 of the 2019-2024 Permit.
+Planning and implementation of compliance strategies for the new 2019-2024 Permit began when the new permit was issued in July 2019, in order to meet all requirements therein.